 Why did Epiphone move to China?

-Due to the high demand for Epiphones, the company decided to open a new factory in China, which is their first since 1957.
+Due to the high demand for Epiphones, the company decided to open a new factory in China.
+This is their first since 1957.
 This move allowed Epiphone to keep up with the growing demand for their guitars.